Bye bye the 64S. Hello the 66i

 Last year while out trekking I got caught out in an area with no telephone network what so ever.
 Yes yes this does exist and so I couldn’t get hold of my wife just to say, all okay, no problems, tent up, etc. Of course if I had hurt myself, fallen down, broken a bone etc, well then that would have been a real problem.
 No telephone network.
 No way of calling for assistance.
 My last three treks, I have seen places with no network.

 So I decided on the Garmin Inreach 66i.
 It’s quite expensive to purchase.
 Over 500 euros plus the cost of the Inreach ‘plan’.
 This plan is not obligatoire but needed for the Inreach option.
 It can be bought and used only when you are out and about.
-A purchase option, month by month.
+Month by month, although you need an annuel subscription costing around 50 euros

 INREACH.
 Not that expensive